 These include some of the projects implemented using the principles of Building

-, as well as other sustainable techniques, for instance the preservation of wetlands
+and Working with Nature, as well as other sustainable techniques, for instance the preservation of wetlands

 that hold the soil even during hurricanes and typhoons.
 Elaborate seawall defences and the construction of storm-surge barriers can also help to regulate the surges created by these storms which result in enormous flooding and loss of life and property.